c4nzin/bitterxpress/README.md

 ### Features
 BitterPress focuses on providing decorators for Express.js API logic abstraction with the added benefit of a simple built-in dependency injection container for a lightweight and minimalistic approach to TypeScript development.

+# Warning :
+This repository is still heavily in development proccess, so there may be many bugs.

 - Controllers